-In early stage companies, the valuation of the enterprise does not reflect the value of the company.
+In early-stage companies, the valuation of the enterprise does not reflect the value of the company.
 Rather, it is only how much of your company the investor gets for his investment.
-Valuation at the early stage depends on the type of investor you take money from, and how much money you may need to raise in the future.
+Valuation at the early stage depends on the type of investor (angel or venture capitalist) you take money from, and how much money you may need to raise in the future.
 Simple.
 Quite practical as well, given the relative uselessness of your proformas (that said, you still need them!).
 So you should just pick a number then?

 What about the price that you need to pay for the cash you raise.
 The cost of your startup’s capital, as measured by how much dilution the Founders endure, correlates directly with the size of the requested investment.
 Money from venture capital is expensive by this measure while getting a boost from an incubator is far less so.
 At a minimum, you should determine an amount that can cover one or two failed attempts at reaching the market or 18 months of runway.
 Do you go big, or small?
 Big is expensive.
 Small is slow.

 Before you decide on a big or small raise, think about the repercussions for the people involved in your startup.
 Know that many a venture fails due to failed relationships amongst the team members.
 Talk with your Co-founders about issues such as allocation of capital, both initially and in the future, voting rights, contributions to the enterprise, and economic participation.
 Each will exacerbate any difficulties that arise in relationships between the Founding Team. [i] Further, each of you should consider the biggest issue a Founder does not typically consider – their personal relationship with their startup.
 What a Founder wants, what he needs or can do personally, has a tremendous impact on the team.
 What do you want, and what are you willing to give in return?
 If you have burned all your bridges to get this startup going, or if it is your best way forward for your career, then you will have different views than a co-founder who wants a quick exit, then retirement.
 Small raise, big raise respectfully.